Tunnelling of a composite particle in presence of a magnetic field

-In Figure \ref{D} we can see a situation with multiple open channels.
-A discontinuity is observed in $P_{t, 11}^{++}$ when the second channel becomes available.
+Results with multiple open channels can be seen in Figure \ref{D}.
+A discontinuity is observed in $P_{t, 11}^{\uparrow\uparrow}$ when the second channel becomes available.
 This is consistent with results from previous works \cite{Goodvin2005TunnelingOA}.
-We also observe that the total probability of transmission is reduced when higher channels open up, as in the case with no magnetic interaction \cite{Goodvin2005TunnelingOA}.
+We also observe that the total probability of transmission is reduced when higher channels open up, as in the case with no magnetic interaction \cite{Goodvin2005TunnelingOA, Bertulani_2015}.

-In Figure \ref{E} the case when the dimensions of the particle are smaller than dimensions of the barrier is examined.
-When $l$ and $a$ are of the same order of magnitude the effects of internal structure are clearly seen and in the case when $l<<a$ the single particle limit is reproduced, as expected.

-In Figure \ref{F} we show the effects of widening of the magnetic field in the single particle limit.
-There are two distinct oscillatory behaviours present for transmission probabilities with and without spin-flip, with respect to energy.
-The one with larger period doubles its frequency when the width of the field is doubled and this behaviour continues for every value of $b$.
-This effect can be explained by Larmor precession.
-Smaller oscillations also shorten their period when $b$ increases.
-We can see that the overall transmission probability $P_{t, 11} = P_{t, 11}^{++} + P_{t, 11}^{+-}$ remains roughly the same as in the single particle case (Figure \ref{Eb}) invariant to $b$, except for the small oscillations visible along the green line.
-There are also beats present in Figure \ref{Fb} along the graph of total transmission probability which indicate a superposition of two oscillatory behaviours.

-Finally, in Figure \ref{G} we can see the remarkable properties of oscillatory behaviours in the single particle case when the ratio $b/a$ is very large.
-There is a peak in total transmission probability for very low energies and it is not isolated, but accompanied by a large number of similar peaks, as shown in a more detailed look of the low energy region in Figure \ref{Gb}.
-This behaviour, however is highly dependent upon the ratio $b/a$ and is not always enhanced by increasing it, however, for lower values it is always less pronounced.